-To treat athlete’s foot once it is diagnosed your doctor might prescribe some medicines in the form of ointment that needs to be topically applied to the infected areas.
+To treat athlete’s foot once it is diagnosed, your doctor might prescribe some medicines in the form of ointment that needs to be topically applied to the infected areas.
 This process should be continued for at least four weeks to help get rid of the skin condition.

 As prevention is always better than cure, it’s always best to do as much as you can to prevent this condition.
 Make sure you wash your feet and take good care of it, alternate between your footwear and make sure to change and wash your socks.
 Let your feet breathe once in a white, and choose shoes which allow good air circulation.

-And lastly avoid walking barefoot in public spaces, such as showers, pools, and gyms, and don’t exchange towels, socks, or any other items that could spread this infection.
+And lastly, avoid walking barefoot in public spaces, such as showers, pools, and gyms, and don’t exchange towels, socks, or any other items that could spread this infection.

-Struggling with a Skin or Hair issue?
-Download the CureSkin App now by clicking here to get the best treatment.
+Showing signs of athlete’s foot?
+Do not ignore it!
+Download the CureSkin App now by clicking here and get the best treatment for you.
 It’s easy, fast and affordable!